Top

 I focused on dividing search and filter features requested by various product teams into the following categories:

-1. Identify product AS IS
+1. Identify product As Is

 What are the search and filter features and functionalities your product has now that could be expanded upon?

-2. Identify product FUTURE
+2. Identify product Future

 What are the search and filter features you foresee your product needing?